wharfkit/website/src/lib/docs/ContractKit/ContractKit.md

 The `load` method accepts a single parameter:

-- `contractName`: The name of the contract to load.
+- `contractName`: The name of the contract to instantiate.

 ### Return Value